 Much like you, I don't have all the answers.
 Mind you, I'm not totally out of my league (or mind) on this.
-Over the years, I've had the pleasure of meeting and working with a number of CEO Peer Group Chairs and Consultants.
-I'm simply looking at those rolls through the sales and marketing lens.
+Over the years, I've had the pleasure of meeting and working with many CEO Peer Group Chairs and consultants.
+I'm simply looking at those roles through my sales and marketing lens.

-The following represents 16 ideas about how to fully leverage marketing, your personal brand, and digital communications to keep the member client pipeline filled.
-It's essentially what my approach would include if faced with the challenge of convincing 10-15 executives that they absolutely needed to give up one day per month to hang out with me, and pay me for doing so.
+The following represents 16 ideas about how to fully leverage marketing, your personal brand, and digital communications to keep the member-client pipeline filled.
+It's essentially what my approach would include when faced with the challenge of convincing ten-to-fifteen executives that they absolutely needed to give up one day per month to hang out with me.
+And pay me for doing so.